-An interview is conducted by the relevant Head of Department or senior Admissions tutor.
-The interview focuses on the oral English language proficiency, aptitude, aspirations and commitment of the candidate.
+An interview will be conducted by the relevant Heads of the Departments or Senior Admissions Tutor.
+The interview focuses on the Oral English language proficiency, aptitude, aspirations and commitment of the candidate.

-If a candidate passes the interview and approved and signed by relevant Head of Department or Senior Admissions tutor, the candidate will be offered a place at the College.
-If the candidate is refused then a refusal letter will be sent to the candidate with the appeal procedure of the decision.
+If a candidate passes the interview and is approved and signed by the relevant Head of the Department or Senior Admissions Tutor, the candidate will be offered a place at the College conditionally subject to pass our in-house English test / Password English test where applicable.

+If the candidate has failed after relevant English test then a refusal letter will be sent to the candidate with the appeal procedure of the decision